CADViewer/NextCloud/README.md

 ### B: Install CADViewer via the NextCloud Store on standalone server installation of NextCloud.
 Ensure permission and ownership ***2.*** (see below) as well any rewrite rules in ***4.*** (see below).

+### C: Nextclud AIO installation
+Follow the instructions in ***5.
+Integration in NextCloud AIO Docker Setup*** below.

-### C: Install CADViewer via the NextCloud Store, where NextCloud is installed using Snap.
+### D: Install CADViewer via the NextCloud Store, where NextCloud is installed using Snap.

 Modify the .htaccess file, which typically is in a structure like: /var/snap/nextcloud/38457/nextcloud/config , likely 38457/nnnnn can vary depending on linux build and Nextcloud version, below is Ubuntu 22.04 LTS / Nextcloud 27.1.3.
 Add the following rewrite rule (also see Troubleshooting ***4.***):
 ```